Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 ^^^^^^^^^^^^^^^^

 .. warning:: ``auto_select_gpus`` has been deprecated in v1.7 and will be removed in v1.9.
-    The selection among usable GPUs is now done by default.
+    The selection among usable GPUs is now done by default when setting ``devices`` to an int.

 .. raw:: html